manuelczs/news-server/README.md

 ## Brief description

-A small server to retrieve news from https://newsapi.org
+A small server to get last news from https://newsapi.org

 </br>